mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 #### 0:00

 **Katagiri Roshi:** [I want to] say something a little bit more about the subject I talked about yesterday.
-The subject was, “You must know that just there, in [zazen](glossary#zazen), the right [dharma](glossary#dharma) is manifesting itself, and that from the first, [dullness](glossary#dullness) and [distraction](glossary#distraction) are struck aside.”
-I would like to explain a little more about the same subject from a different angle today, because this is a very important characteristic of the zazen we do, which is called [*shikantaza*](glossary#shikantaza).
+The subject was, “You must know that just there, in zazen, the right dharma is manifesting itself, and that from the first, dullness and distraction are struck aside.”
+I would like to explain a little more about the same subject from a different angle today, because this is a very important characteristic of the zazen we do, which is called *shikantaza*.

-Briefly speaking, I told you yesterday and the day before yesterday: if you do zazen even for a moment, you become [Buddha](glossary#buddha).
-This was the first impression for me when I was at [Eiheiji](glossary#eiheiji) monastery, listening to a lecture given by [Hashimoto Roshi](glossary#hashimoto-roshi).
+Briefly speaking, I told you yesterday and the day before yesterday: if you do zazen even for a moment, you become buddha.
+This was the first impression for me when I was at Eiheiji monastery, listening to a lecture given by [Hashimoto Roshi](glossary#hashimoto-roshi).
 I didn’t understand the meaning, but I was moved very much by this point: if you sit down, if you do zazen, shikantaza, even for a moment, you become Buddha.
 I accepted it, totally – no question.
 I think now, I was lucky. *[He chuckles, and there is some mild laughter.]* I was lucky, anyway.
 If I had had a big head, I couldn’t have accepted it.
 But I accepted it, totally.
 I was a lucky guy.

 #### 2:33

-Particularly [with regard] to *dullness* and *distraction*: dullness and distraction here are meant to exemplify all kinds of [delusions](glossary#delusion).
-But according to the [*Abhidharmakosha*](glossary#abhidharmakosha), dullness and distraction are just [two] of the delusions.
+Particularly [with regard] to *dullness* and *distraction*: dullness and distraction here are meant to exemplify all kinds of delusions.
+But according to the *Abhidharmakosha*, dullness and distraction are just [two] of the delusions.
 You can find them [on the list of dharmas] in the *Abhidharmakosha*: thirty-seven and thirty-eight say *dullness* and *distraction*.

-*Dullness* in [Sanskrit](glossary#sanskrit) is [*styāna*](glossary#styāna).
+*Dullness* in Sanskrit is *styāna*.
 The translation says, “torpor, stiffness, or obduracy, stolidity, indifference. [...]
 Or sluggishness, languor, sloth.”
 Many translations.

-And the other one is *distraction*: they present it in Sanskrit as [*auddhatya*](glossary#auddhatya).
+And the other one is *distraction*: they present it in Sanskrit as *auddhatya*.
 That means restlessness or agitation; restlessness of mind, recklessness, or frivolity, et cetera.

-But in *Fukanzazengi*, the dullness and distraction mentioned by [Dogen](glossary#dogen) are meant to exemplify all kinds of delusions.
+But in *Fukanzazengi*, the dullness and distraction mentioned by Dogen are meant to exemplify all kinds of delusions.
 So, if you do shikantaza, not only dullness and distraction [but] all kinds of delusions drop off from the first.
 This is shikantaza.

 First let me say a little bit about the meaning of dullness and distraction.
 Broadly speaking, dullness and distraction are states where the mind acts reactively, like the swing of a pendulum.
 The body and mind lose their state of equilibrium in either distraction or dullness, just like a pendulum.